roy3drucker/Serverless-RDS-Cluster-Automation/README.md

 Step 2: What Happens Next?
 The request is published to SNS

-SQS receives and buffers the message
+SQS receives and buffers the message:

 - Lambda is triggered:
 - Parses the request